 What you need to assemble these free printable gift boxes:

 Disclaimer: this post contains affiliate links.

-- The printed files (get them here.)
-Print the colored files on card stock.
+- Print the colored files on card stock.
 The template can be on any paper.
 I recommend NOT scaling to fit your media, as scaling can differ between the printed file and the template, causing them to not align properly.